6 Simple Ways To Reduce Expenses During Retirement

 Use Your Senior Discounts

 Speaking of senior discounts now is the time to take advantage of them.
+It’s one of the easiest ways to reduce expenses during retirement.
 Card-carrying AARP members receive discounts on a wide range of products and services, including dining out, insurance, entertainment, shopping and more.
 But many senior discounts can simply be yours for the asking.
 Saving a few dollars here or there might not seem like much, but it really adds up over time, especially if you’re living on a fixed income.

 Watch Out for Boomerangs